Back2Roots/CsCheck.Extension/README.md

 ```
 ## Configuration

-Every generator accepts a option option object that can change the behaviour of generating ranomd values.
+Every generator accepts a option object that can change the behaviour of generating random values.

 ### Email